 (Baha'u'llah, Gleanings, CXVII)

-Regarding the timing of this stage in world development, there are also several references by `Abdu'l-Baha stating that elements of the Lesser Peace will be established in the 20th century.
-This is regarded as a process or an era, not an event, nevertheless he assures us that major elements of it will be seen before 2001.
+Regarding the timing of this stage in world development, there are also several references by `Abdu'l-Baha stating that elements of the Lesser Peace will be established in "this century", which is not clearly the 20th century, but that has been the common interpretation.
+This is regarded as a process or an era, not an event.
+The way I see, it major elements of the Lesser Peace were supposed to happen by 2001.

 "The first candle is unity in the political realm, the early glimmerings of which can now be discerned.
 The second candle is unity of thought in world undertakings, the consummation of which will ere long be witnessed.
 The third candle is unity in freedom which will surely come to pass.
 The fourth candle is unity in religion which is the corner-stone of the foundation itself, and which, by the power of God, will be revealed in all its splendour.
 The fifth candle is the unity of nations -- a unity which in this century will be securely established, causing all the peoples of the world to regard themselves as citizens of one common fatherland.
 The sixth candle is unity of races, making of all that dwell on earth peoples and kindreds of one race.
 The seventh candle is unity of language, i.e., the choice of a universal tongue in which all peoples will be instructed and converse.
 Each and every one of these will inevitably come to pass, inasmuch as the power of the Kingdom of God will aid and assist in their realization."Later Shoghi Effendi confirms that unity among nations will be established in the century: